open-rmf/rmf-web/pipenv-install/README.md

+# Workaround

-lerna does not run lifecycle scripts for the root package, this is a workaroud to trigger pipenv install on bootstrap.
+Lerna does not run lifecycle scripts for the root package, this is a workaround to trigger pipenv install on bootstrap.